1Password/connect-sdk-js/example/README.md

 In order to be able to run this example, one will need:

 * [Docker](https://docs.docker.com/install/), installed and running
-* an [1Password Connect](https://support.1password.com/secrets-automation/#step-2-deploy-a-1password-connect-server) server, hosted on your infrastructure
+* a [1Password Connect](https://support.1password.com/secrets-automation/#step-2-deploy-a-1password-connect-server) server, hosted on your infrastructure
 * a Connect token, with read/write permissions for at least one vault accessible by the Connect instance